demisto/content-docs/docs/contributing/checklist.md

 Integrations and Scripts should be written with your favorite IDE (see [here](dev-setup) and [here](tut-setup-dev) for details on how to set up your dev environment)

 All other entity types (Playbooks, Test Playbooks, Incidents/Indicators Fields and Types, Layouts, Classifiers and Mappers, Widgets, Dashboards) should be created in the Cortex XSOAR UI and exported using `demisto-sdk download`.
-You can also export the files manually via the Cortex XSOAR UI (either individually using the download icons, or using the `Export Custon Content` feature) but, in that case, you'll need to format them using `demisto-sdk format`.
+You can also export the files manually via the Cortex XSOAR UI (either individually using the download icons, or using the `Export Custom Content` feature) but, in that case, you'll need to format them using `demisto-sdk format`.

 ##  Integrations